-Refunds will be disbursed through the BankMobile system unless a credit card was used for payment during a semester.
-Students must login to their account on www.refundselection.com and select their refund preference.
+Black Hawk College has partnered with BankMobile to deliver your financial aid refund and provide you with your official School ID card.
+All refunds are processed through BankMobile via the student's selected refund preference unless a credit card was used for payment during a semester (see next paragraph).
+Students must select their refund preference and activate their ID card at www.refundselection.com.
 The three refund preference options are: paper check, deposit onto their BankMobile card, or deposit to an outside bank account.
 After three weeks of not selecting a preference option when a refund is due, BankMobile will issue a paper check.

 If a student made any payments by credit card during the current semester, the Bursar's Office will first disburse refunds to the credit card used, up to the amount paid.
-If a refund is larger than what was charged via credit card, then the Bursar's Office will issue a refund via the Higher One process.
+If a refund is larger than what was charged via credit card, then the Bursar's Office will issue a refund via the BankMobile process.